o-jasper/Various/just_putting_it_out_there/readme.md

   because it sees lines as sentences.(and no coherence between sentences.)

 * I find it surprising that this simple approach works.

-* I have nothing against "putting things out there" just a name.